One of the most challenging SEO decisions to make when launching or re-arranging a website is to choose the right structure.

 Picodi Russia was our only failure, as it dropped by 16%.
 On the other hand, one of our first migrating domains – Picodi Turkey – turned out to be the biggest success.
 Its visibility skyrocketed to a magical 4103%.

 This case study only confirmed what we already knew.
-Migration, done properly, can not only facilitate the management of your website on a daily basis but also improve its online visibility.
+Website migration, done properly, can not only facilitate the management of your website on a daily basis but also improve its online visibility.

 From the very beginning, Picodi’s brand presence on the market involved making bold decisions.
 We are glad we could show them that even SEO is a field where, sometimes, you should just take the risk.